What is mock trial?

 How successful is Mock Trial at UVa?

 Very.
-Virginia Mock Trial has finished in the top three in the country for each of the past four years.
-Before the 2018-19 season, Virginia Mock Trial won the national championship in 2006, 2007, and 2017 and came a single ballot away from appearing in the national final round in 2005, 2010, 2011, and 2013 as well.
-In total, Virginia Mock Trial has won 58 tournaments—nearly half of those it has attended.
-Virginia Mock Trial has won its regional tournament for ten out of the last thirteen years and its super regional for four out of the last seven.
+Virginia Mock Trial is ranked number one nationwide.
+Before the 2024-25 season, Virginia Mock Trial won the national championship in 2006, 2007, 2017, and 2024 and came a single ballot away from appearing in the national final round in 2005, 2010, 2011, 2013, and 2019 as well.
+In total, Virginia Mock Trial has won 74 tournaments—nearly half of those it has attended.
+Virginia Mock Trial has won both its regional and super-regional tournament for ten out of the last fifteen years.

 A central feature of Virginia Mock Trial is its depth.
-The program's "B" team has outplaced the "A" team at a tournament at least once for nine out of the last eleven years.
-The “B” team has also enjoyed success on its own, with 16 tournament wins, four top ten National finishes, and seven All-American awards.
+The program's "B" team has outplaced the "A" team at a tournament at least once for ten out of the last fifteen years.
+The “B” team has also enjoyed success on its own, with 20 tournament wins, five top ten National finishes, and eleven All-American awards.

-The 2018-19 season was a very successful competitive season.
-Virginia Mock Trial competed at ten tournaments, of which it won five and placed at the others, with a combined total of 104 ballots won.
-The program qualified a team to the National Championship Tournament, leading to its 16th consecutive appearance at nationals.
-The “A” team finished second in their division and third nationally.
-Nine different program members combined for 24 individual awards.
+The 2023-24 season was a very successful competitive season.
+Virginia Mock Trial competed at nine tournaments, of which it won six and placed at the others, with a combined total of 104 ballots won.
+The program qualified two teams to the National Championship Tournament, leading to its 21st consecutive year qualifying for nationals.
+The “A” team won the national championship.
+Fourteen different program members combined for 35 individual awards.